endurantgames/cosmiclegends/src/classes/monarch.md

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the current Volume.

-## Class Ability: Defend Your Kingdom
+## Class Ability: Defend the Kingdom

 You feel a special attachment to your homeland, whether it be a physical location or a metaphorical concept such as "the Seas".